BasHdezDev/LeanCodeFirstPractice/README.md

 # How to run the web service

+- Go to the terminal and install Flask like this: pip install Flask
 - After get done the software configuration right above, click on app.py and see the whole file
 - Run it and in the terminal, it would create a link (Normally this one: **http://127.0.0.1:5000**)
 - Click on it and open it in your browser (**Please do it on Chrome**)